hostbrook/laravel-dkim/README.md

 <p></p>

-# Laravel 10.x DKIM signature
+# Laravel 9.x and 10.x DKIM signature

-Sign all outgoing emails in Laravel 10.x with a DKIM signature.
+Sign all outgoing emails in Laravel 9.x and 10.x with a DKIM signature.

 ## Installation and setup